 While all of the advice I’ve offered is applicable to anyone looking to re-enter the workforce, a more tailored approach that takes into consideration your specific strengths would definitely serve you better.

 Recruiters make it their job not only to identify and support talented professionals, but further to understand local job markets and hiring trends.
 Recruiters are the people who can tell you, with a great amount of certainty, whether your goals are realistic, what you should be adding to your resume, and which specific companies will be best suited to your needs.
 They’ll also have insider-knowledge on salary brackets and negotiation strategies for your specific company.

 Consulting with a local recruiting agency will drastically improve your odds of breaking into the workforce.
 If you want to set up a meeting, you can reach me directly at firstname.lastname@example.org to discuss your options.

 About the author:

 With more than 20 years of experience in Information Systems Analysis, Technology Recruiting and Sales Management, Louis is the driving force behind Proven Recruiting’s innovative culture and award-winning staffing services.

-Since co-founding the company in 2007, Louis has grown Proven Recruiting from seven original founders to more than 200 core employees and consultants spanning offices in San Diego, Los Angeles and Washington, DC.
+Since Co-Founding the company in 2007, Louis has grown Proven Recruiting from seven original founders to more than 200 core employees and consultants spanning offices in San Diego, Los Angeles, Dallas, and New York.
 Previously, Louis was a Managing Director for one of the largest staffing companies in the country.
-He managed an office of more than 70 people that generated more than $40M a year.
+He managed an office of 70+ people generating more than $40M a year.
 Louis graduated from the American University in Washington D.C. with a BA in Psychology.
 He is active in local business and community organizations as a board member of the Asian Business Association (www.aba-sd.org), and Pacific Arts Movement (www.pac-arts.org).